ethereum/pyrlp/docs/tutorial.rst

 This was basically everything there is to about this package.
-The technical specification of RLP can be found either in the `Ethereum wiki <https://github.com/ethereum/wiki/wiki/RLP>` or in Appendix B of Gavin Woods `Yellow Paper <gavwood.com/Paper.pdf>`.
-For more detailed information about this package, have a look at the API reference.
-Also or the source code.
+The technical specification of RLP can be found either in the `Ethereum wiki <https://github.com/ethereum/wiki/wiki/RLP>`_ or in Appendix B of Gavin Woods `Yellow Paper <http://gavwood.com/Paper.pdf>`_.
+For more detailed information about this package, have a look at the :ref:`API-reference` or the source code.